Maryland Layoffs — January 2017

 |---|---|---|---|---|

-The biggest impact was at Whole Foods Market at its Maryland facility, reporting 136 affected workers.
-Whole Foods Market / Amazon followed with 136 workers.
+Leading the list was Whole Foods Market at its Baltimore facility, reporting 136 affected workers.
+Comcast followed with 90 workers.

-This data points to a easing in workforce disruptions across Maryland, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Maryland, with filings falling below both recent and year-ago levels.
+The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Maryland.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maryland WARN notices, browse layoffs by state, or download the full dataset.